alexpdp7/alexpdp7/README.md

 This repo also contains scripts I used to migrate my Wordpress blog to Gemini.

-## TODO

-* Configure an HTML/HTTP proxy so the blog is accessible by non-Gemini users
-* Generate an RSS file at the same URI Wordpress used.

 ## Running the blog

 The `build.py` script renders a static blog using `.gmi` files in a `content` directory.